Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 Using contraception is one of the most effective ways you can prevent an unplanned pregnancy if you’re sexually active.
 With so many birth control options available, it’s important to consider your age, medical history, current health, and other relevant factors when choosing the method that’s best for you.
-The team of board-certified gynecologists at Abortion Care in Somerset, New Jersey, can help you understand your contraception options so you can find one that works for you.
+The team of board-certified gynecologists at GYN Choices in Somerset, New Jersey, can help you understand your contraception options so you can find one that works for you.
 To find out more or make an appointment, call today.

 The first step in making an informed choice about regular birth control is understanding the various types that are available.
 They include: